15th August 2019

 “We are incredibly excited about Prof. Hornegger’s appointment as a representative of the German CLC’s academic partners.
 With his rich background in academia and industry, Prof. Hornegger is a great asset to this organisation and we look forward to working with him locally and internationally in the future,” EIT Health Germany Director Dr. Katharina Ladewig said.
 Prof. Joachim Hornegger added, “I am pleased to continue my early engagement with EIT Health as a member of the supervisory board, and bring Europe’s health competencies to next level.”

 Prof. Hornegger succeeds Prof. Wolfgang A. Herrmann, President of the TU Munich, who represented the German academic partners within EIT Health since 2015, and whose appointment has run for the maximum allowable period.
-EIT Health Germany, the German co-location centre, is grateful for Prof. Herrmann’s invaluable contributions and support throughout EIT Health’s foundation years.
+EIT Health Germany, the German regional innovation hub, is grateful for Prof. Herrmann’s invaluable contributions and support throughout EIT Health’s foundation years.